- Major gift to be announced on Sept. 9 on campus

 AG BUSINESS CLUB TOPS IN THE NATION AGAIN

 For the second year in a row and the fourth time this decade, the Agricultural Business Club has been named the outstanding chapter in the nation by the American Agricultural Economics Association.
 The award, sponsored by the association’s student section, was presented at the association’s annual meeting in August in Nashville.
-Ron Deiter, economics, is the club’s adviser.
+Ron Deiter, economics, is the club’s advisor.
 Also, Garrett Toay, senior in ag business, was elected to the six-member national officer team.
 Toay is vice president of the north-central region.

 WEED SCIENCE TEAM THIRD IN NORTH CENTRAL CONTEST